mcclure/lovr-oculus-mobile/README.md

 * To see all the things gradlew can do in a particular directory run it with "tasks" as the argument.
 * The reason for the long PATH/ANDROID_HOME line is to get the java and android tools into scope for that line.
 You could also just modify the env vars in your bashrc.

-Any help with fixing the "unusual" or inconsistent steps above, or getting the project to build in Android Studio, would be much appreciated.
+Help would be appreciated if you know how to do any of the following: Make the build work in Android Studio; make the build work in Windows; make the build work in a single gradle pass without having to invoke `gradlew` three times.

 ## Adding game code:

 The game code should be put in `LovrApp/assets`.
 Alternately, you can place your own directory somewhere and put the path to it on the `assets.srcDirs = ['../../assets', '../../../your/path/here']` line of `LovrApp/Projects/Android/build.gradle`.
 This will be uploaded when LovrApp's installDebug runs.

-## To make your own app:
+## To ship your own app:

 Decide on a name for your app and also an identifier (this is something like "com.companyname.gametitle").